Rice Stadium (Rice University): Capacity reduction

 As originally built, Rice Stadium seated 70,000, the second-largest stadium in the Southwest Conference (behind the Cotton Bowl).
 Rice Stadium was built before professional football came to Houston and while Rice was still competitive in the Southwest Conference.
 It was reasonable to expect 70,000 fans to attend a college football game there.
 However, as Rice declined on the field from the 1960s onward, the Owls found it increasingly difficult to fill the stadium.
 Even crowds of 30,000 were swallowed up in the environment.

 In 2006, the end zone seats were covered with tarps, reducing the regular seating capacity to 47,000.
 The northern end zone was later demolished.
-As of 2023, school continues exploring options for a modern seating arrangement with a reduced capacity.
+As of 2023, the school continued exploring options for a modern seating arrangement with a reduced capacity.

+In November 2025, the university announced the Gateway Project, a $120 million project to better connect the Rice campus to the adjacent Rice Village shopping and restaurant district.
+As part of the project, Rice Stadium will be further downsized to slightly over 30,000 capacity.
+On the stadium's west side, the upper level and existing press box will be demolished and replaced with a new west concourse building, consisting mostly of premium seating but including a new media center, coaches' booths, and athletic department offices.
+About half of the east side upper level will be removed.
+The overall project is currently set for completion in 2028.